NeoLegends/sutp/standard/SUTP.md

 SUTP divides the stream into segments, that each consist of a base header and chunks.
 A segment is a self-describing unit of data and control instructions within SUTP.
 Each segment is transferred within its own UDP packet.
 A chunk can contain user or protocol control data.

-All segments MUST consist of at least one chunk.
+A segment MUST begin with the base header.
+It MUST contain at least one chunk.
 All numerical values MUST be represented in network order (i. e. big-endian).

 ### Example segment structure